Code-Institute-Submissions/eHand/docs/testing.md

     * Blue for own comments.
     * Black for authors comments.
 * :clipboard: RESULT:
-    * Yes comments always displayed in the correct colour from current members perspective.
+    * Yes comments always displayed in the correct colour from the current members perspective.

 * :hammer: TEST:  (Comments - inside notice details)
     * Expected comments to be removed when notice is deleted